 There are a number of engines to choose from and, while all are more efficient than the old model, the best choices remain the diesels – even the least potent 1.7-litre 116hp unit has the torque to deal with most situations, while sipping fuel at a rate of 62mpg.

-Save money with our Kia Sportage deals page – you’ll get the best prices from the best Kia dealers.
+Save money with our Kia Sportage deals page – you’ll get great prices from the best Kia dealers.

 2. Renault Kadjar